 Here is a list of the top ten most popular applications for gas sensors and how are customers utilize them to improve their processes and keep people safe.

-Gas detection has always been closely correlated with the protection of individuals working in many hazardous environments where the presence of inert gases can be found.
-When it comes to gas sensor technologies, you can always guarantee that at the heart of any gas detector is a gas sensor designed specifically to monitor and repeatedly measure the gas concentration to indicate higher than normal levels; and ensure safety for those working in and around hazardous areas.
+Gas detection has always been closely correlated with the protection of individuals working in many hazardous environments where the presence of hazardous or inert gases can be found.
+When it comes to gas sensor technologies, you can always guarantee that at the heart of any gas detector is a gas sensor designed specifically to monitor and repeatedly measure the gas concentration to indicate higher than normal levels and ensure safety for those working in and around hazardous areas.

 For example, the S8 5% CO2 Sensor is an ideal sensing solution that is designed to act as a safety switch for alarm applications that are critical in ensuring safety for restaurants, beverage industries, factories, and mining.

 Another main application in which gas sensor technologies are used is for the monitoring of air quality in enclosed spaces such as homes, office buildings, and classrooms.
 Not only do gas sensors provide a reliable early warning indicator of rising CO2 levels, but they also greatly assist in providing energy efficiency and reducing wear and tear on HVAC systems.

 In terms of top gas sensor solutions for Indoor Air Quality (IAQ) and the HVAC industry, many of our customers turn to the CozIR®-LP2 CO2 Sensor for its low power and long lifespan.
 An additional gas sensor application that uses the CozIR®-LP2 includes the Demand Control Ventilation (DCV) industry because the sensor can be powered from a small battery, solar panel, or other energy harvesting device.